News item | 21-09-2022

 Over the past decades, HD has demonstrated that many conflicts can be resolved and peace agreements signed by working discreetly beyond the boundaries of traditional diplomacy, engaging parties that are difficult to reach and addressing sensitive issues.

-The 2022 Carnegie Wateler Peace Prize will be awarded to HD on Thursday, November 3, 2022, in the Great Hall of Justice of the Peace Palace in The Hague.
+The 2022 Carnegie Wateler Peace Prize will be awarded to HD on Thursday, November 3, 2022, in the Auditorium of the Peace Palace in The Hague.

 The award – consisting of a prize of EUR 35,000 and an official certificate – will be bestowed by Piet Hein Donner, Chairman of the Board of the Carnegie Foundation and former Vice President of the Dutch Council of State.